jbunke/deltascript/docs/ls-intro.md

 ### Overview of the specification

 This specification aims to provide an exhaustive description of how the language is designed, including its **syntax**, **semantics**, **execution**, and **extension possibilities**.
-Someone looking to write a compiler or interpreter for *DeltaScript* should be able to do so without requiring additional information after having read the specification.
+After reading the specification, someone looking to write a compiler or interpreter for *DeltaScript* should be able to do so without requiring additional information about the language.

 The specification has been sequenced in a way that concepts from earlier chapters inform the broader concepts discussed in later chapters.
-Concepts are itemized as much as possible, allowing the reader to jump ahead or refer back to concepts at will.
+Concepts are itemized and encapsulated as much as possible, allowing the reader to easily jump ahead or refer back to individual sections.